Water privatization: External influences

-Fiscal motives
+Financial motives

-In some cases, where access is already universal and service quality is good, fiscal motives dominate, as it was the case in Berlin, Germany, and in Chile.
+In some cases, where access is already universal and service quality is good, financial motives dominate, as it was the case in Berlin, Germany, and in Chile.
 In Berlin the state government sold a 49.9% share of its water utility in 1999 for 1.69bn Euros in exchange for a guaranteed profit for the private shareholders amounting to the interest rate on 10-year government bonds plus 2 percent, as specified in a contract that was kept confidential until the state government was forced by a referendum to make it public.
 As a result, tariffs increased (15% in 2004 alone) and the state government's revenues from the company declined compared to the situation before privatization (168m Euro profit for the state in 1997 compared to a 10m Euro loss in 2003).
 In Chile, where no wastewater treatment plants existed prior to privatization, the government's desire to finance their construction off-budget drove privatization in 1998.

-Fiscal motives for water privatization are also common in countries where water access and service quality is poor.
+Financial motives for water privatization are also common in countries where water access and service quality is poor.
 In cities with rapidly growing slums, it is very expensive for the government to expand their water utility system infrastructure at the pace of the growing population.
 Furthermore, maintaining the good condition of old infrastructure is also expensive.
 Thus, if a significant portion of public funds is not allocated to maintenance, pipes and waste water treatment plants can fall into disrepair.
 For some countries, the cost of managing a public water utility system becomes unaffordable.
 In these cases, privatization can be seen as a possible solution for governments to attract national and international private investment.